Statement of Purpose

 Reviews should be scheduled early in a project.
 A review would be useful to product selection for a software solution, during the design phase for a custom solution, or prior to a major change or update to an existing solution.
 For simple, known products, we might do a "light" review by one or two ASR members.

-The ASR will provide the lead and project manager notes and security recommendations, which summarize the risks and outline mitigation strategies for the business owner and project team.
+The ASR will provide the lead and project manager a report of the conversation and security recommendations, which summarize the risks and outline mitigation strategies for the business owner and project team.

-Prior to the product going live, the OIT project or change management team will initiate a second, brief ASR to validate whether the architecture and security recommendations were implemented.
+Prior to the product going live, the OIT project or change management team may initiate a second, brief ASR to validate whether the recommendations were implemented.